 - Establishing and maintaining various CHES research, education, and outreach networks.

-Complexity theory, landscape ecology, geographic information science, cyberinfrastructure theory and technology, (big) data science, and other relevant domain knowledge (e.g., sociology, demography) leverage theoretical and methodological support toward this goal.
+Data science, complexity theory, landscape ecology, geographic information science, cyberinfrastructure theory and technology, and other relevant domain knowledge (e.g., sociology, demography) leverage theoretical and methodological support toward this goal.
 In particular, my research has been characterized by developing, testing, and applying spatially explicit agent-based models in various complex human-environment systems.

 - Dr. Yuejin Deng, visiting scholar (2014 ~ 2015)